 Since the cartridge includes the needle, you want to select both parts so that they are light enough to not distort the sound too much during playback.

-Also, if the needle scrapes across the top of the record during playback, the weight may need adjustment.
-To prevent this, you can get an adapter to raise the tonearm a bit.
+If the needle scrapes across the top of the record during playback, the weight may need adjustment.
+In fact, you can get an adapter to raise the tonearm a bit.

 Expand the Lifespan of your Stylus

-Most styli have a lifespan that ranges between 200 and 1,000 hours, but a high-end diamond stylus often lasts almost 2,000 hours before it’s completely worn out.
+Most styli have a lifespan between 200 and 1,000 hours, but a high-end diamond stylus often lasts almost 2,000 hours before completely worn out.
 If the music’s sound begins to change, it may be time to replace the record player needle.